-Release date: January 13th 2017 Label: Self Released.
-Format: DD
+Release date: February 17th 2017.
+Label: Self Released.
+Format: CD/DD

 Words by Steve Howe